• Home

 Jump to Recipe

 I'm a long time Christina Tosi / Milk Bar fan.
 I've bought all her books and love her recipes, but the one I could never get right was the simplest.
-The Milk Bar Chocolate Chip Cookies, the milk powder chocolate chip cookies, just never turned out right.
+The Milk Bar Chocolate Chip Cookies.
+They just never turned out right.
 But hooray!
 I think I finally got it.

 Milk Bar Life Chocolate Chip Cookies recipe with powdered milk also known as nonfat dry milk powder.